top of page

 Becoming a Coach is offered two times a year and runs for 15 weeks.
 The training includes:

-• Content training in really fascinating, interactive seminars.
-It's fair to say that people look forward to coming to each of these.
+• Content training in profound, interactive seminars.
+Students consistently report that they look forward to coming to each of these.

 • Practice coaching with real clients.
 (See Community Coaching Program.)